rachko1/1_testing/README.md

 # 1_testing
 A repo that will be linked with RStudio.
-Link is successful this row was edited in Rstudio
+Link is successful this row was edited in Rstudio. this was edited in GitHub